 <?xml version="1.0" encoding="utf-8"?> <configuration> <packageSources> <add key="SteeltoeMaster" value="https://www.myget.org/F/steeltoemaster/api/v3/index.json" /> <add key="SteeltoeDev" value="https://www.myget.org/F/steeltoedev/api/v3/index.json" /> <add key="NuGet" value="https://api.nuget.org/v3/index.json" /> </packageSources> </configuration>

-For many of the Steeltoe services, we provide a Quick Start sample and guide that describes how to quickly get a sample application up and running using a particular Steeltoe service.
+For many of the Steeltoe services, we provide Quick Start samples and a guide that describes how to quickly get a sample application up and running using a particular Steeltoe service.
 A detailed breakdown of the sample code is provided, describing how the Steeltoe service has been integrated into the app.

 In many cases, these guides provide two ways of exercising the applications: one that describes how to create and run the application locally on your development machine, and a second that describes getting the application up and running on Cloud Foundry.